-10 eBook Structure
+10 ebook Structure

 Before you begin writing, create an outline that details the topics to be covered in your open text and how they will be organised in a table of contents.
 Consider the type of students who will use your open educational resource and the course level and program for which the open text is intended.
 Taking time to consider the audience and classroom will direct the tone and complexity of your writing.
 As such, it should be scheduled in your project timeline.
 This vital step will save time and money, reduce mistakes, and hopefully result in a more useful, engaging open text.